Preston-Coding/EgsEcfEditorApp/README.md

 - fatal errors, editing errors, parsing errors

 ## Planned Major Features
-The next steps will be the compare / merge feature together with more supported files. :wrench:
+:wrench::wrench::wrench: The next steps will be the compare / merge feature together with more supported files. :wrench::wrench::wrench:

 - Support for all .ecf files
 - Compare files view